webflorist/privacy-policy-vue/README.md

   The name of the cookie
 - `purpose`: String (mandatory)
   The key of the cookie purpose.
 Can be one of the following:
-  - `session`
-    Session cookie
+  - `session`: Session cookie
-  - `xsrf`
-    Cookie to prevent "Cross-Site Request Forgery" attacks
+  - `xsrf`: Cookie to prevent "Cross-Site Request Forgery" attacks
-  - `hide_alert`
-    Cookie to prevent displaying the cookie dialog again after hiding it
+  - `hide_alert`: Cookie to prevent displaying the cookie dialog again after hiding it
-  - `all_choices`
-    Cookie storing the choices regarding various cookies displayed in the cookie dialog
+  - `all_choices`: Cookie storing the choices regarding various cookies displayed in the cookie dialog
-  - `analytics_choice`
-    Cookie storing the choice regarding the usage of web analytics in the cookie dialog
+  - `analytics_choice`: Cookie storing the choice regarding the usage of web analytics in the cookie dialog
-  - `maps_choice`
-    Cookie storing the choice regarding the usage of interactive maps
+  - `maps_choice`: Cookie storing the choice regarding the usage of interactive maps
-  - `analytics_third_party`
-    Cookies written by the web analytics tool
+  - `analytics_third_party`: Cookies written by the web analytics tool
-  - `maps_third_party`
-    Cookies set on displaying interactive maps.
+  - `maps_third_party`: Cookies set on displaying interactive maps.
 - `written_on`: String (mandatory)
   When the cookie is created.
 Can be one of the following:
   - `every_visit`: Written on every visit